Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 ### 1.9 Install 32-bit Cygwin (for all users)

-Cygwin is needed for: `ssh`, `rsync`, `curl`, and `vi`.
+Cygwin is needed for: `curl`, `ssh`, `rsync`, and `vi`.

-Download and run `setup-x86.exe` to install or update Cygwin.
+Go to https://www.cygwin.com/, click on Install Cygwin, then download and run `setup-x86.exe` to install or update Cygwin.
+Do NOT install the 64-bit version.

+In the installer:
-Install for all users.
+- Install for all users.

-Make sure packages `openssh`, `rsync`, and `curl` are selected (the 3 of them are in the Net category).

-Note that this installs the Cygwin 32-bit DLL.
+- Make sure packages `curl`, `openssh`, and `rsync` are selected (the 3 of them are in the Net category).
+Note that the Cygwin 32-bit DLL will automatically be installed.
+- Don't Create icon on Desktop.

-Prepend `C:\cygwin\bin` to `Path` (see "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this).
+Finally **prepend** `C:\cygwin\bin` to `Path` (see "How to edit an environment variable" in "General information and tips" at the top of this document for how to do this).

 TESTING: Open a PowerShell window and try to run `ssh`, `rsync`, or `curl` in it.
 Do this by just typing the name of the command followed by <Enter>.